xzxADIxzx/Crawler-Language/README.md

 * toi - where to / into
 * at - when
 * ati - while
+* co - who / whom
 * cuth - why / because
-* coho - who / whom
 * arch - what it is like / equals / as

 ### Particles of Time